 I went from being polyamorous by nature to being monogamous by force and now I don’t know where I actually fall on the scale.

+Who knows.
+Maybe I would’ve stopped dating naturally if I hadn’t gotten sick.
+Maybe if I still had energy, having two wonderful partners at home might have meant I’d have gotten a lot more social satisfaction from friends and loved ones and all of my needs would have been met.
+Now those needs are ignored because the pain takes over everything.
+It’s like glitter that gets into everything but in a much less sparkly and much more depressing way.
 The only thing I can say for certain is that I am finally, maybe really for the first time ever, openly grieving what disability has stolen.
 There is an anger in me now that I haven’t really felt before and I need to work through it before I figure out next steps and truly start to learn what it is I need now.
 People often tell me I’m strong and brave and maybe that’s true; but it feels more like I had blinders on that helped me stay alive.
 Had I ever stopped and truly realized the gravity of what I’ve actually lost, it might have been impossible to come back from.

 So while it hurts a lot now, the other night at the game was also a great reminder and gave me a softer place to land this week while the tears fell.
 A reminder that who I was can still be who I am.
 We are a sum of our parts, our past, our memories.
 I just need to accept that I can both make space for who I was to co-exist with my current self while knowing that won’t always be in my control.